dr-natetorious/book_Advanced_Jinja/.prompts/codegen/best_practices.md

 from pathlib import Path
 from typing import Any

-# Import from our core module
+# Import from our core module - VERIFY these exist
 from .core import SmartTemplates, SmartTemplateRegistry, RenderError, TemplateErrorDetail

 # Modern type hints (Python 3.10+)